readium/swift-toolkit/docs/adr/0001-pragmatic-accname-subset.md

   than exceeding it, so the two never drift apart.
-- **Attributes only (no ID resolution)**: rejected — `aria-describedby` is the standard mechanism for extended image descriptions in accessible EPUB, and dropping it would leave `accessibilityDescription` empty in practice.
+- **Attributes only (no ID resolution)**: rejected — `aria-describedby` is the standard mechanism for extended image descriptions in accessible EPUB, and dropping it would leave `accessibleDescription` empty in practice.

 ## Consequences